mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

     ```html
     <script>
       var map = L.Mapzen.map('map', {
-  			center: [40.74429, -73.99035],
+        center: [47.61033,-122.31801],
-  			zoom: 15,
+        zoom: 16,
-  			scene: L.Mapzen.HouseStyles.Refill
+        scene: L.Mapzen.HouseStyles.BubbleWrap
-		})
+      });
     </script>
     ```

     `L.xxxxx` is a convention used with the Leaflet API.
-The `center: [40.74429, -73.99035]` part sets the center of the map, in decimal degrees, and the next line sets the zoom level.
-The map is centered in Seattle, Washington, with a zoom level that allows you to see the streets and features of the city.
-Zoom levels are like map scales or resolutions, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.
+The `center: [47.61033,-122.31801]` part sets the center point of the map, in decimal degrees, at the location of this building at Seattle University.
+The next line sets the zoom level, which is like map scales or resolutions, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.

     The `scene: L.Mapzen.HouseStyles.Refill` line sets the style used for the map.
 In this case, it is Mapzen's Refill style, which is a black-and-white basemap.

 4. Within the same `<script>` tag, start a new line and set the data source for the map.
 This line adds the default OpenStreetMap tiles and an attribution.